jenmusdat/BeerMachineLearning/README.md

  ## Authors

- [`Jay-Beer-Data-Explore.ipynb`](Analysis/Jay-Beer-Data-Explore.ipynb) - This is the main program for running the automated ETL pipeline.
+ [`Jay-Beer-Data-Explore.ipynb`](Analysis/Jay-Beer-Data-Explore.ipynb) - This was the original notebook used to explore the data

+ [`Jay_word2vec.ipynb`](Analysis/Jay_word2vec.ipynb) - This was the original notebook used to create the word2vec model